 PhD, ’76, speech communication

 Michael Hecht is professor emeritus of communication arts and sciences at Penn State and president of REAL Prevention LLC.
-He is a highly influential scholar of the ways that culture and identity and connected to health decisions, but much of his work has taken place off campus, where he has built a model that is proven effective to prevent substance abuse.
+He is a highly influential scholar of the ways that culture and identity are connected to health decisions, but much of his work has taken place off campus, where he has built a model that is proven effective to prevent substance abuse, risky sexual behaviors, opioid overdose deaths, and cancer.

 LAS Outstanding Young Alumni Award